-You will be allocated a personal tutor when you arrive at the University and this is normally the year supervisor.
-Your personal tutor is your main academic link with the University, and will help you choose courses and register for courses at the beginning of the session.
-Under certain circumstances, with the permission of the Academic Head in Dubai, it may be possible to change your personal tutor.
+You will be allocated a Personal Tutor when you arrive at the University and, normally, you will retain the same Personal Tutor as long as you are registered in the Department of Computer Science.
+The Personal Tutor is your main academic link with the University, and is there to provide you with help and advice about your studies.
+Under certain circumstances, with the permission of the Head of Computer Science, it may be possible to change your Personal Tutor.

 Every year a few students run into personal difficulties (e.g. family illness, accommodation, financial, etc.).
-As well as being generally supportive, personal tutors can help in a number of practical ways.
-For example, if illness prevents you from completing project work or sitting examinations, your personal tutor can sometimes help with rescheduling or making alternative arrangements for assessment.
-However, you must notify your personal tutor as soon as possible, or there is very little that can be done.
+As well as being generally supportive, Personal Tutors can help in a number of practical ways.
+For example, if illness prevents you from completing project work or sitting examinations, your Personal Tutor can sometimes help with re-scheduling or making alternative arrangements for assessment.
+However, you must notify your Personal Tutor as soon as possible, or there is very little that can be done.
 This is particularly important if illness affects your Examinations.
-Also, it is essential to provide a medical certificate (see Mitigating Circumstances, p 14).
-With other problems, your personal tutor can put you in touch with the appropriate University support service.
-Personal tutors are there to help; do not hesitate to contact yours if you need them.
+Also, it is essential to provide a medical certificate (see Notification of Mitigating Circumstances, p 10).
+With other problems, your Personal Tutor can put you in touch with the appropriate University support service (Chaplaincy, Medical Centre, Student Welfare Services or Student Association).
+Personal Tutors are there to help; do not hesitate to contact yours if you need them.